JeffCoster/merge/ex1.md

 1. Top (Document Level) this is just mapping elements and their attributes, before any instantion of section templates.

-2. The Product Template, to map the collection of source product objects for replication, filling, and insertion of product templates
+2. The Product Template, to map the collection of source product objects for replication, filling, and insertion of product instances.

 3. Within the Product Template, the Size Template, requires mapping to the size data, for replication, filling, and insertion of the sizes for each product